 Friends and Participants in the 2021 Novice Rig Roundup –

 This year we dedicated the Novice Rig Roundup to the memory of an original founder of the event – Bry Carling, AF4K.
 Bry, along with Gary Johanson, WD4NKA, were the original founders of the event in 2015.
 The original ARRL Novice Roundup (1952 – 1995) was designed to help Novice licensees with operating skills and code speed necessary to advance to General Class.
 Bry and Gary’s idea was to have a similar annual event that would bring together Amateurs who held an appreciation for maintaining and operating the Novice radios of those days as well as promoting the continued use of the International Morse Code.
 In the words of the introduction to the Novice Rig Roundup’s Facebook page, “The point of this event is simply to enjoy memories, relive the challenges, and possibly explore for the first time the awe and mystery of sending a signal around the world with the very basic equipment most Novices of the 1950s through 1980s used.”
 Bry was an enthusiastic promoter of the event and it enjoyed instant success.
 Two years later, in 2018, Bry and Gary passed along the management and operation of the annual event to others, but Bry continued on in an advisory and consulting roll.
 He was heard operating in every Novice Rig Roundup event up to and including 2020.
 He was also frequently heard operating on “Novice Rig Night” – informally organized for Mondays.
 Bry’s profession was in medical electronics, a field in which he worked for over 30 years.
 Bry was an accomplished musician and guitar player and played in several bands in Orlando, where he made his home.
 Bry was also the owner of AF4K CRYSTALS, a business that was essential to those of us who need crystals to maintain radios of the period.
-Originally from the UK where he was licensed as G3XLQ, Bry moved to the United States in 1972
+Originally from the UK where he was licensed as G3XLQ, Bry moved to the United States in 1972 Brian J. “Bry” Carling, AF4K, became a Silent Key in May 2020.
+Bry was married to Marie Carling, WB4QBL.
+While we mourn his passing, we celebrate a life well lived and we will honor his legacy as we continue to gather every year to have fun and celebrate the magic years when we blossomed from Novices into the fascinating avocation of Amateur Radio.

 Dan N7SU

-Enjoyed 2021 nrr very much.
-Alot of tube radios were in use and sounding great.
-Thanks for all, very nice qso.
-Made a very lasting memory for me.
-Drake 2nt final tube went out during the qso.
-Drake tr4b finished out the week.
 Many thanks to kr8p es ns8s for keeping me encouraged.
 My copy speed is a tad slow but working on it.
 Hope to meet you cw ops down the log.
 Hope return next year

 73

 I really enjoyed the NRR this year.
 The band was fantastic and my Heathkits DX60B and HR10 did so well on just 3 crystals using my 40 M loop that lies on or just above my roof.
-Hams were very courteous to bear with my slower code.
-Thanks for a fun time and great CW practice!
-73's

 Wayne N9EGT

-For the first time I used an actual novice era rig and had a blast.
-I used a Heathkit HW-16/HG-10B (I have no crystals) with an OCF dipole at 30' and a 2 element Quad at 40' for the very few 15 meter QSO's I managed to have.
+for the very few 15 meter QSO's I managed to have.
 I did "cheat" a bit using a keyer and paddles to spare my ancient arm and a Timewave external DSPto help the HW-16 on receive.
 It's amazing how well the old novice rig works.

 Thanks to all who worked to make this event happen.
 73,